 B.A. in English, National Taiwan Normal University, Taiwan

 Yu-Chuan Joni Chao is an Associate Professor at the Department of English Language, Literature and Linguistics in Providence University, Taiwan.
-While she was the chairperson, two international conferences were organized in the department -- 2010 Asian EFL Journal International Conference & Workshops and 15th International Computer Assisted Language Learning Research Conference in 2012.
+While she was Chairperson of the Department from 2009 to 2012, two international conferences were organized in the department -- 2010 Asian EFL Journal International Conference & Workshops and 15th International Computer Assisted Language Learning Research Conference in 2012.

 For an extended biography, please visit http://www.english.pu.edu.tw/people/bio.php?PID=8